ictvoip/ictvoip-docs/docs/source/admin/tariffs.rst

 * Select the appropriate column for each field
 * Verify data types and formats
 * Set default values if needed
+Once your mapping has been saved you can then highlight the tariff and upload the latest rates from your provider and the mapped fields will already be saved.

 **Step 3: Import Execution**